JetBrains/teamcity-sdk-docs/README.md

 We will review your pull request and get back to you with our feedback as soon as possible.

 __Before contributing, please make sure to sign the [JetBrains Contributor License Agreement (CLA)](https://www.jetbrains.com/agreements/cla/)__.
 Without the signed CLA, we will have to reject your pull request.
-Note that Google employees (members of the Google organization on GitHub) don't have to sign the JetBrains CLA before sending pull requests to public JetBrains repositories.

 Happy contributing!